celsobenedetti/elasticwiki/README.md

 The `elastic-cluster.yml` has TLS enabled by default, all https communication must be authenticated

-It creates certificates authorizing the `$ELASTIC_HOST_IP` to make https requests, to the cluster
+It creates certificates authorizing `$ELASTIC_HOST_IP` as a valid ip to make https requests to

 The certificate is required for all connections to the cluster, including the Elasticsearch JavaScript Client used in the app.